Audio Power is written in C# and uses NAudio , Zedgraph and Lomont’s FFT .

 It basically calculates the average power of a number of audio samples.
 It can also display raw ADC input , FFT etc

 SUN NOISE MEASUREMENT

-Maximizing this ratio by modifying the antenna , LNA etc ensures best reception.
+Maximizing this Signal to Noise ratio (SNR) by modifying the antenna , LNA etc ensures best reception.

-Higher Sun noise power means that the antenna has higher gain.
+Higher signal S means that the antenna has higher gain.

-But just increasing the gain of an antenna does not mean that SNR will get better because noise received is also as important.
+But just increasing the gain of an antenna does not mean that reception will get better because noise received is also as important.

 Less Cold sky power means that the antenna receives less noise.